amandamiotto/2025March-nci-hpc-intro/_episodes/12-cluster.md

    file="/fig/filepathgadi.png"
    alt="filepath cluster" caption="" %}

+#### For this workshop:
+QCIF training Project Number: **cd82**
+QCIF training Institute Number **578**

+Post workshop, when you are allocated an account on NCI, you can check your Project number and Institute number via [The NCI account portal](https://my.nci.org.au/mancini/login)

 ## Let's explore some important folders specific to Gadi

 For further information, you can see [this Gadi documentation page](https://opus.nci.org.au/spaces/Help/pages/230490763/Gadi+Quick+Reference+Guide...)